Suri312006/undergradthesis/3-cap.typ

 We hope for future work to develop more expressive ways of using capabilities, i.e. Decentralized Information Flow Control, as specified in
 6.1.

-//TODO: maybe worth discussing delegations if only to describe how they could be
+// maybe worth discussing delegations if only to describe how they could be
 // extended from capabilities (as a future work ofc)
+//
+// lowkey tuah lazy to do dis rn, so maybe later, plus i havent talked about
+// them at all so im sure daniel is just recomending this as a way to add
+// content here, so ill see.

 #load-bib(read("refs.bib"))